veceravojtech/gpwebpay/README.md

 if (count($_POST) > 0) {
     try {
         $response = CardPayResponse::createFromArray($_POST);
+    } catch(GpWebPayErrorByCustomerResponse $gpWebPayErrorByCustomerResponse) {
+        // some pretty error box for customer information about HIS mistake echo $gpWebPayErrorByCustomerResponse->getLocalizedMessage();
     } catch(GpWebPayErrorResponse $gpWebPayErrorResponse) {
-        if ($gpWebPayErrorResponse->isLocalizedMessageForCustomer()) {
-            // some pretty error box for customer information about HIS mistake echo $gpWebPayErrorResponse->getLocalizedMessage();
-        } else {
-            // else GP web pay refuses request by OUR (developer) mistake - show an apology to the customer and log this, solve this
+        // GP web pay refuses request by OUR (developer) mistake - show an apology to the customer and log this, solve this
-        }
     } catch(GpWebPayException $gpWebPayException) {
         // some more generic error, show an apology to the customer and log this, solve this }